 The second edition Ordnance Survey map shows that Capel Evan Colliery had clearly expanded with a number of additional buildings having been added along with what appear to be tramways leading from the slants to railway sidings.
 Additional slants were also being worked and the existing spoil tip is marked.
 It would also appear that Ty'n Y Waun Colliery had been renamed Pont Henry Colliery which had also been expanded.
 To the north east of the main colliery complex a substantial D-shaped feature is noted.
-This is probably a pond associated with the colliery.
+Disused coal workings and quarries are also depicted along with a cottage named as Incline Cottage.
+The possible mill marked on the Tithe map and 1st edition Ordnance Survey map is named as Hen-Felin.